Skip to main content

 Foreign buyers

-For a non-resident buying in Paris, the SCI can simplify certain legal and tax aspects, particularly regarding inheritance (avoiding the application of French inheritance law in favor of the law of the country of residence, in certain configurations).
-This is a complex subject requiring specialized international tax advice, but the SCI is often a component of the solution.
+For a non-resident buying in Paris, the SCI can simplify certain legal and tax aspects, notably inheritance (in some configurations, applying the law of the country of residence rather than French inheritance law).
+This is a complex subject that calls for specialist international tax advice, but the SCI is often part of the solution.

 SCI under IR vs SCI under IS: the choice that changes everything

-This choice is the most consequential in the entire process.
+This is the most consequential choice in the whole process.
 It determines how rental income is taxed, how capital gains will be taxed on resale, and how the accounting works.
 Once the IS option is exercised, there is no going back.

 The SCI under IR (fiscal transparency)